Adriana De Palma (@adpalma)

 Matthew Dray (@mattdray)

 Hello.
 I like ecology and data.
 I’m also interested in invertebrates, decomposition, maps and R. I have a PhD in the effects of environmental change on plant litter decay from Cardiff University (NB: Dray, not Dre) and an Entomology MSc from Imperial College London.
-I currently work as a statistician.
+I currently work as a data scientist.